-This distance learning class focuses on the component parts of medical terms: prefixes, suffixes and word roots.
+Focuses on the component parts of medical terms: prefixes, suffixes and word roots.
 Students practice formation, analysis and reconstruction of terms.
 Emphasis on spelling, definition and pronunciation.
 Introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systemic and surgical terminology.
-This class is a CTE course.